lubek-dc/Lobbycontrol/README.md

 * Trampoline Jumps Counter!
 * ScoreBoard
 * ConfigFiles and Saves
-* Auto Install Libares (only you need is <a href = "https://www.oracle.com/pl/java/technologies/javase/javase-jdk8-downloads.html"> Java Se Development Kit 8 </a>)
+* Auto Install Libares (only you need is <a href = "https://www.oracle.com/pl/java/technologies/javase/javase-jdk8-downloads.html"> Java Se Development Kit 8 </a>, this feature works only on <a href = "https://www.jetbrains.com/idea/download/#section=windows"> Intelli idea community edition or professional edition</a>

 # Platforms